wintercms/docs/help-developer-guide.md

     - without
     - filter

-If a scope returns anything other than a query then any name can be used.
-Some acceptable names for non-chained scopes:

-    - find
-    - get
-    - list
-    - lists

 <a name="class-guide"></a>
 ### Class guidance

 These points are to be considered in a relaxed fashion:

-1. In classes, properties and methods should be declared as `protected` in favor of `private`.
-So all classes can be used as base classes.
+1. In classes, properties and methods should be declared as `protected` in favor of `private` so that all classes can be used as base classes.
+Similarily, `static::someMethodOrConstantOrProperty` is preferred to `self::someMethodOrConstantOrProperty`, again to make it easier to extend classes.
 1. If a property contains a single value (not an array), make the property `public` instead of a get/set approach.
 1. If a property contains a collection (is an array), make the property `protected` with get `getProperties`, `getProperty` and `setProperty`.

-<a name="environment-config"></a>
-## Environment configuration

-<a name="strict-trans-tables"></a>
-### Use strict mode with MySQL

-When MySQL [STRICT_TRANS_TABLES mode](http://dev.mysql.com/doc/refman/5.0/en/sql-mode.html) is enabled the server performs strict data type validation.
-It is highly recommended to keep this mode enabled in MySQL during the development.
-This allows you to find errors before your code gets to a client's server with the enabled strict mode.
-The mode can be enabled in my.cnf (Unix) or my.ini (Windows) file:

-    sql_mode=STRICT_TRANS_TABLES